harunpehlivan/playground-ieFLioCz/markdowns/welcome.md

-I've been lucky enough to be using JavaScript with a transpiler for a few years now and as web developers it really has opened a whole new world for us.
+I've been lucky enough to be using JavaScript with a transpiler for a few years now and for us web developers, it really has opened a whole new world for us.
 Instead of waiting for browsers to support the latest features we are able to write the JavaScript of tomorrow and have it converted into a format that today's browsers will understand.

 Here are 5 features that I really think can make a big difference to the readability and maintainability of a code base.